matsumotory/ab-mruby/README.md

 # ab-mruby

-ab-mruby embedded into ab by matsumoto_r.
+ab-mruby embedded mruby into ab by matsumoto_r.

-configured by mruby script.
+You can configure ab command options by mruby script.

 ## How to build